 Also, FNSKU is simply matched with ASIN, no additional label is required.
 It’s easier and less expensive as well.

 It is important that all products fulfilled by Amazon are properly labelled.
 If you do the labelling for your products, it is necessary that you paste over older/all other labelling which can be scanned.

 Now let’s have a glimpse of what the HS code is about..
 This code is a number which aims to help the customs authorities to easily find the matching rate of taxation for an imported good.

 All products get documented exactly and the customs tariffs are defined exactly as well.

 Custom’s recording is done using a tariff number which consists of 8 digits and is necessary for the creation of the import papers.

-Getting an FNSKU on Amazon is so easy.
+Getting an Amazob FNSKU Barcode is easy.
 If you already have this, Amazon can connect your products to you once they arrive in their fulfillment centers.
 This is also important especially if you are a Fulfillment by Amazon (FBA) seller and have plans on shipping products to customers.